libimobiledevice-win32/imobiledevice-net/README.md

 ## How it works
 We use `libclang` to parse the libimobiledevice C headers and generate the C# P/Invoke code.

+## Documentation
+See the [API Documentation](https://libimobiledevice-win32.github.io/imobiledevice-net/index.html) for more information on imobiledevice-net.

 ## Getting started

 ### Using the library